rolandblok/bounceball/README.md

 Let's say they have mass : m1 and m2.
 We simplify speeds : move to a reference frame of ball 2 : we put ball 2 to standstill, and ball 1 to initial impact speed : v1.

 Second simplification : we assume no friction with the floor.
-Therefore, no rotation of the disks will occur.
+An no rotation of the disks will occur.

 Now Newton all the way: action is reaction.
 The second ball has only a normal force of impact from ball 1.
 It will move in direction of impact normal.
 Therefore, we can put an equation for the speed u2 of ball 2 as fraction of the relative positions of the balls: